What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

-If the Secure Exchanges tab is no longer visible in the Outlook ribbon when it was previously present, this generally means that Microsoft has disabled the add-in.
+If the Secure Exchanges tab is no longer visible in the Outlook ribbon when it was previously present, this generally means that Microsoft has automatically disabled the add-in.

 Step 1 – Check if the add-in has been disabled by Outlook